boracaglayan/boracaglayan.github.io/bio/index.md

 title: Bora Caglayan
 ---

-I work as a post doctorate research associate in [Ryerson University Department of Mathematics](http://www.math.ryerson.ca/).
+I work as a post doctorate researcher in [LERO](http://www.lero.ie/) in Limerick, Ireland.
-I am a member of [Data Science Laboratory (DSL)](http://www.ryerson.ca/~abener/dsl.html).
-My research area is empirical software engineering and recommender systems.

 *****